 … the club grew from that very first session and has grown every year since.
-Today London City Runners, a multi-award winning club.
-London City Runners has one aim; to help as many people as possible to enjoy the thrill and rewards of running in London for free.
-Over the years we’ve helped 6000+ runners achieve their individual goals.
-It’s become a strong force for good in the local community and for many a social hub in the heart of the incredible city of London.
-Our social focus is as thriving as ever and we’ve had no less than 8 marriages (and counting), 3 babies and countless friendships!
+Today London City Runners is a huge, multi-award winning club.
+We have one aim; to help as many people as possible to enjoy the thrill and rewards of running in London for free.
+Over the years we’ve helped 7000+ runners achieve their individual goals.
+The club has become a strong force for good in the local area and a social hub in the heart of the incredible city of London.
+Our social focus is as thriving as ever and we’ve had no less than 9 marriages (and counting), 3 babies and countless friendships!

-We’ve even inspired members to set up other clubs in cities such as Baku Runners in Azerbaijan and www.brightonrunners.com in Melbourne.
+We’ve even inspired members to set up clubs in other cities – such as Baku Runners in Azerbaijan and www.brightonrunners.com in Melbourne.

 London’s best running club!
 Got here for the first time, people were so friendly and helpful.
 Can’t wait for next time.
 X

-The achievements of London City Runners were last week acknowledged when they picked up a prestigious award at the England Athletics London Region awards.
+“In 2013 London City Runners was acknowledged for its achievements when it picked up a prestigious award at the England Athletics London Region awards.
 The annual awards hosted by Bob Smith, England Athletics London Regional Manager were held at the new Institute of Sport, Health & Fitness on Tottenham Court Road.